cytoscape/cytoscape.js/md/notation.md

 ## Architecture & API

-There are two components in the architecture that a programmer need concern himself in order to use Cytoscape.js, the core (i.e. a graph instance) and the collection.
+There are two components in the architecture that a programmer must be concerned with in order to use Cytoscape.js, the core (i.e. a graph instance) and the collection.
 In Cytoscape.js, the core is a programmer's main entry point into the library.
 From the core, a programmer can run layouts, alter the viewport, and perform other operations on the graph as a whole.

 The core provides several functions to access elements in the graph.
 Each of these functions returns a collection, a set of elements in the graph.
 Functions are available on collections that allow the programmer to filter the collection, perform operations on the collection, traverse the graph about the collection, get data about elements in the collection, and so on.